memmett/PyPFASST/docs/overview.rst

 Each level has an associated function evaluator.
-The function evaluators are implemented as extensions of the base :py:class:`~pfasst.feval.FEval` class, but are more typically implemented as extensions of either the :py:class:`~pfasst.imex.IMEXFEval` class or the :py:class:`~pfasst.explicit.ExplicitFEval` class as dictated by the SDC integrator.
+The function evaluators are implemented as extensions of the base :py:class:`~pfasst.feval.FEval` class, but are typically implemented as extensions of either the :py:class:`~pfasst.imex.IMEXFEval` class or as dictated by the SDC integrator.

 Each function evaluation class must set its *shape* and *size* attributes appropriately (see :py:class:`~pfasst.feval.FEval`).